paulrobertlloyd/paulrobertlloyd-v3/_posts/entries/2004-03-19-starsky_and_hutch.markdown

 There are many scenes in this film that will have you laughing out loud -- for me (having watched all the preview clips and so expecting a lot of the best laughs) the part in which Owen Wilson is seen to be wearing just a face towel, is not only hilarious, but well set up.

 {% figure <cite>bbc.co.uk</cite> %}
-> You’ll laugh, you’ll sigh, you’ll wish you drove a Ford Torino
+> You'll laugh, you'll sigh, you'll wish you drove a Ford Torino
 {% endfigure %}

 Add to the mix Amy Smart and Carmen Electra -- it becomes hard to hate this film.
 (Now, cue obvious insertion into review of the films best catch phrase...) if you haven't seen this film already: do it.
 DO IT!